BeteabAdmassu/Railway-ticketing-system/README.md

     2.3	Requirements Structuring
       2.3.1	Process modeling using DFD (describe your entire DFD, starting from Context Diagram all the way down to the Primitive DFD)
  ## Zero-Level diagram
 This is the Zero Level DFD of Railway Reservation System, where we have eloborated the high level process of Railway Reservation.
 It's a basic overview of the whole Railway Reservation System or process being analyzed or modeled.
-This diagram shows the interaction of the system with the customers and the admins.
+This diagram shows the interaction of the system with the customers, the adminstrators and payment service providers

   ![](img/Zero-level.png)

  ## First-Level diagram
  First Level DFD of Railway Reservation System shows how the system is divided into sub-systems(processes), each of which deals with one or more of the data flows to or from an external agent, and which together provide all of the functionality of the Railway Reservation System system as a whole.
-It also identifies internal data stores of Payment, Customer, Train Route, Train Shedule, Ticket that must be present in order for the Railway Reservation system to do its job, and shows the flow of data between the various parts of Trains, Ticket, Customer, Payment, Train Route of the System.
-DFD Level 1 provides a more detailed breakout of pieces of the 1st level DFD
+Here we break down the one large system at the level-0 diagram to 4 different components

+	  1. Receive and process trip requests: This step entails getting the request from the customer, creating the ticket for the customer, and other related tasks.
+          2. processing transaction: This step entails managing payments and recording completed transactions on databases.
+          3. Generate a report: This entails generating a report for management.
+	  4. Generate/Edit Trip: This entails introducing new Trips to the System as well as having the ability to Edit Existing Trips.

   ![](img/First-level.png)